Auto Club Speedway - California's Temple of NASCAR

 Built on the site of the abandoned Fontana Kaiser Steel Mill

 The idea of a new race track was born in 1994 when Roger Penske and the Kaiser company announced that they will build a raceway on the site of the abandoned Kaiser Steel Mill in Fontana.
 The construction of the site began in November 1995.
 The 100-foot water tower, a landmark of the Kaiser property, was preserved in the center of the track to be used as a scoreboard.
 The construction was finished in late 1996.

 2-mile oval plus 2.8-mile road course

 The main track is a D-shaped 2-mile oval with four turns.
 In the infield, there is a 2.8-mile road course circuit with a few configurations (for sports cars, motorcycles or test circuit), while a quarter-mile drag strip (built in 2001) is placed outside of the backstretch.
 In 2003, the lights were installed, so that the night races could be held.
-The speedway had a grandstand capacity of 68,000 and 28 skyboxes.
-The capacity was 92,000 in the beginning, but in 2014, it was reduced to 68,000.
+Fontana speedway had a grandstand capacity of 68,000 and 28 skyboxes.
+The capacity was 92,000 in the beginning, but was reduced to 68,000 in in 2014.

 Jeff Gordon was the first NASCAR Sprint Cup winner at Auto Club Speedway

 CART and NASCAR announced that they will organize races in Fontana even before the construction was over.
 First cars appeared at the track in January 1997.
 After a few months of testing, the opening ceremony was held on June 20, 1997, with the first race of NASCAR West Series held the following day.

 The first race of NASCAR Sprint Cup Series (Winston Cup in that time) was held on June 22nd, 1997.
 The race was called the California 500 and after 21 lead changes, Jeff Gordon finished first in the Hendrick Motorsports’ Chevrolet.